It’s Britney, Bitch! CHARMANIA & SHOPJAIL_ are filled with <The Holy Spearit> on stark, synthy reworking of “Everytime”

 …which just goes to show how some songs are more than merely songs but instead more akin to cultural totems growing and evolving over time and taking on a life of their own in the public imagination which is one reason why we find things like cover songs and tribute bands so fascinating esp. when they’re brave enough to really switch things up cuz it can be downright revelatory of the inner life of a song in someone’s imagination…

-…with “Everytime” certainly fitting the bill what with it being back in the spotlight after the publication of The Woman In Me thus causing it to re-enter the top 100 chart twenty years after the fact and yeah we’re talking iTunes chart but still why not that counts with the other major outside intervention impacting its reception among a new generation being its memorable use in the 2013 film Spring Breakers with Harmony Korine wisely playing off the key dynamic as in rapturously beautiful surfaces and a deep spiritual rot underneath or to put it somewhat dramatically “loss of innocence” in one of the best uses of a pop song in a contemporary film of late whose cult popularity has endured…
+…with “Everytime” certainly fitting the bill what with it being back in the spotlight after the publication of The Woman In Me thus causing it to re-enter the top 100 chart twenty years after the fact and yeah we’re talking iTunes chart but still why not that counts (there’s still an “iTunes chart”?!?) with the other major outside intervention impacting its reception among a new generation being its memorable use in the 2013 film Spring Breakers with Harmony Korine wisely playing off the key dynamic as in rapturously beautiful surfaces and a deep spiritual rot underneath or to put it somewhat dramatically “loss of innocence” in one of the best uses of a pop song in a contemporary film of late whose cult popularity has endured…

 …and at last we oughta talk about the music itself, specifically the production, which in Britney’s original version is provided by Guy Sigsworth (known for his ethereal work for Björk, Madonna, Alanis Morissettem Robyn, Imogen Heap and many many others) layering discrete layers of harp and music box, swelling strings, and backwards tabla onto Britney’s piano and vocals all of which only pushes the knife in further when it comes to the song’s heartbreaking sense of fragility tho’ also the strength when it comes to confronting fragility so directly…